jhpyle/docassemble/_docs/initial.md

 The `features` block sets some optional features of the interview.

+## <a name="debug"></a>Whether debugging features are available

+If the [`debug` directive] in the [Configuration] is `True`, then by default, the navigation bar will contain a "Source" link that shows information about how the interview arrived at the question being shown.
+If the [`debug` directive] is `False`, then this will not be shown.

+This can be overridden in the `features` by setting `debug` to `True` or `False` depending on the behavior you want.

+The following example demonstrates turning the `debug` feature off.

+{% include side-by-side.html demo="debug-mode" %}

+On the server that hosts the demonstration interviews, the [`debug` directive] is `True`, so the "Source" link is normally shown.
+Setting `debug: False` makes the "Source" link disappear.

 ## <a name="centered"></a>Whether interview is centered

 If you do not want your interview to be centered on the screen, set